Overpartitions and Bressoud's conjecture, I: Proof of Theorem

 \end{lem}

-Agarwal, Andrews and Bressoud \cite{Agarwal-Andrews-Bressoud} gave an extension of a Bailey chain known as a Bailey lattice and used the Bailey lattice to prove the Andrews-Gordon identity \eqref{R-R-A1} holds for $1\leq r\leq k$.
-Bressoud, Ismail and Stanton \cite{Bressoud-Ismail-Stanton-2000} provided an alternative proof of this identity by iteratively using Bailey's lemma and the following proposition.
+Agarwal, Andrews and Bressoud \cite{Agarwal-Andrews-Bressoud} developed the technique of the Bailey lattice to establish the Andrews-Gordon identity \eqref{R-R-A1} in general for $1\leq r\leq k$.
+Bressoud, Ismail and Stanton \cite{Bressoud-Ismail-Stanton-2000} found an alternative proof of the Andrews-Gordon identity \eqref{R-R-A1} in the general case by successively using Bailey's lemma and the following proposition.